matthewsouther/osoberry/src/curriculum.md

 Our Theme Study Projects include **Science,** **Social Studies, and Arts** topics and are highly influenced by class interests.
 We use a combination of teacher-led and student-directed investigations to explore our world.
 We integrate language arts and math into our projects as a space for authentic learning.

 **Example projects include:** Schoolyard ecology, mapping our city & Portland history, crime lab chemistry, First Nations of Oregon, animal reports, and class musicals

+## Afterschool

+We offer flexible pick up times from 3-5pm.
+You are welcome to pick up at 3pm one day and 4:30 the next.
+We hope this offers families the reliable and stress free childcare they need for busy lives.

+During our after school hours the kids enjoy more outside play time on our onsite playground, an afternoon snack, and an assortment of creative art and play activities.
+This time is low key, and typically less structured than the rest of the day.

+Based on volunteer availability, we hope to offer parent-led clubs for kids to pursue specific interests.